pudly/schmopera-hugo/content/articles/getting-vexed-over-wagner-other-narcissisms.md

 date = "2017-08-14T21:43:00-04:00"
 lastmod = "2017-08-15T22:12:00-04:00"
 publishDate = "2017-08-15T22:08:00-04:00"
 short_description = "The appalled opera goers make claims about wasted money and travel time, and they take a strange stance of half-defending, half-blaming the performers onstage.
-But the main objections seem to be the apparent \"desecration\" of Wagner's work. \"Yes, I naively assumed that Wagner’s family had obeyed his very exacting wishes, and that Bayreuth was the place to see his operas as he intended them,\" writes Peacock." slug = "getting-vexed-over-wagner-other-narcissisms" title = "Getting vexed over Wagner &amp; other narcissisms"
+But the main objections seem to be the apparent &quot;desecration&quot; of Wagner&#039;s work. &quot;Yes, I naively assumed that Wagner’s family had obeyed his very exacting wishes, and that Bayreuth was the place to see his operas as he intended them,&quot; writes Peacock." slug = "getting-vexed-over-wagner-other-narcissisms" title = "Getting vexed over Wagner &amp; other narcissisms"
 +++